Harry Styles Dropped An Ethereal New Video & Fans Are Convinced He’s Coming Out

 Advertisement

-Of course the internet is in general freaking out, and some fans might be rethinking their political positions due to the video.
+Of course, the internet is generally freaking out, and some fans might be rethinking their political positions due to the video.

 Other fans are feeling their reactions in a very violent manner.